-Testing Ticks for Lyme
+Testing Ticks for Lyme Disease

 Determining whether your tick was infected provides you the opportunity for your physician (or veterinarian) to offer lab-based confirmation services or recommend a proactive treatment regimen.

 We currently ONLY test for Lyme Disease.

 How It All Works

-The cost to test up to five nymph stage blacklegged ("deer") ticks for Lyme disease is just $35 per test.
+The cost to test up to five nymph stage Blacklegged “Deer” Ticks for Lyme disease is just $35 per test.
 One single test can test up to 5 nymph ticks, 3 non-engorged adult ticks, or 1 engorged (attached for 48 hours or more; see diagram above) adult tick.
 Results of each test are emailed to you and at no time is any personal information shared with anyone.
 We do however share general statistics of how many ticks have been test, how many were infected, and the city & state where found.

-Simply place the tick in a tightly sealed Zip-Lock bag with the order number written on the bag with marker, then mailed (or dropped off in person) to us here in Loudoun County, Virginia!
-Additional information on exactly how and where to mail the ticks to will be emailed to you once you have placed your order.
+Simply place the tick in a tightly sealed Zip-Lock bag with the order number written on the bag with permanent marker, then mail it to us (or drop off in person) here in Loudoun County, Virginia!
+Additional information on exactly how and where to mail the ticks to, will be emailed to you once you have placed your order.

 About Tick Testing

 Center for Wilderness Safety‘s Tick Safety Program offers ELISA (enzyme-linked immunosorbent assay) tick testing that 98-99% accurately detects the presence of the three most common pathogens that cause Lyme disease (Borrelia garinii, Borrelia afzelii, and Borrelia burgdorferi sensu stricto) directly in the tick itself.

-One test can accommodate up to five nymph ticks at a time (or one engorged tick) within about an hour or so.
+One test can accommodate up to five nymph ticks at a time (or one engorged tick) in just over an hour.
 Tick testing is an established laboratory procedure used to determine if a tick specifically carries the pathogens that cause Lyme disease.
-If you or your pet have been bitten by a tick, we highly recommend testing the tick to determine your risk of contracting serious tick-borne diseases and decide on an early diagnosis and treatment regimen.
+If you or your pet have been bitten by a tick (meaning it was attached), we highly recommend testing the tick to determine your risk of contracting serious tick-borne diseases and decide on an early diagnosis and treatment regimen.

-Why Test a Tick for Lyme Disease?
+Why Test for Lyme Disease?

-Unlike traditional laboratories’ complicated test requisition forms, the Center for Wilderness Safety's tick testing program has a simple, easy to use interface for ordering tick tests.
-Just order your tests, mail your tick(s) to our lab in Loudoun County, Virginia, and your results will typically be ready within 72 hours of lab receipt - guaranteed.
-Found a tick?
-Get Started Below!
+Our program is dedicated to providing laboratory-quality tick testing to people in areas considered high-risk for Lyme both nationwide and internationally.
+Unlike traditional laboratories’ complicated test requisition forms, our tick testing program offers a simple, easy to use interface to order a tick test.
+Simply place your order, mail your tick(s) to our lab, and check your email for your results!
+Test results are typically be ready within 72 hours or less of lab receipt.